 The 2021 Wedding Stationery Trends You Need to Know About

 Everything at your wedding—from your venue to your attire—should reflect your love story, including your wedding stationery.
 To help you personalize your invitations, here are 13 editor-approved 2021 wedding invitation trends that cover everything from types of trending materials to up-and-coming color palettes.
 The latest stationery trends also feature inclusive etiquette and creative wording, which can help showcase your personality and values to your guests before your nuptials.
+(Psst: The Knot Invitations offers complete customization so you can create stationery that's authentic to you.)

 Say Goodbye to Formality